Feeling Better

 Feeling Better (Nonostante) is a 2024 Italian comedy-drama film directed by Valerio Mastandrea from a screenplay by Mastrandea and Enrico Audenino.
 The film stars Mastandrea and Dolores Fonzi as a hospital patients with different perspectives on life and illness.

 Mastandrea's second feature film as director, Nonostante was selected to open the Orizzonti sidebar competition at the 81st Venice International Film Festival on 28 August 2024.

 Premise

-A man hospitalized with a long-term illness is taken out of his comfort zone by a new patient's anger about her condition.
+In a hospital, comatose patients live a parallel life separated from their mortal bodies, able to interact with each other but not with others—patients, doctors, visitors, etc.

+The protagonist (unnamed, like all the other characters) lives his condition lightheartedly until a young woman, the victim of a car accident, is admitted to the hospital in a coma.
+This upsets his equilibrium, drawing him into a love story lived intensely "despite" the precariousness of their situation, suspended between life and death.